The Perfect Investment Portfolio for 70-Year-Olds: Secure Your Retirement

 Annuities and systematic withdrawal plans

-Systematic withdrawal plans let you automate regular payouts from your retirement accounts—a fixed amount or percentage on a schedule.
-Annuities lock in predictable income but reduce your flexibility once you buy them.
-For most retirees, using an annuity for part of your portfolio balances guaranteed income with the ability to adapt.
+Systematic withdrawal plans automate regular payouts from your retirement accounts on a set schedule, either a fixed dollar amount or a fixed percentage.
+Annuities lock in predictable income but cut your flexibility the moment you buy them.
+For most retirees, putting part of the portfolio into an annuity balances guaranteed income against the ability to adapt.

 Emergency cash reserves